Updated: Dec 8, 2020

 You'll be purchasing batteries, lenses, specialty equipment... so make sure you like where that brand is headed.
 I always live by the rule of buying less for a higher quality of service rather than buying as much as I can for cheap.

 You can always switch brands but there are more costs involved when buying completely new gear.
 I learned that the hard way!
-I started out with Nikon and made the switch to Canon, mainly because I liked where Canon was going with their mirrorless line!
+I started out with Nikon and made the switch to Canon, mainly because I liked where Canon was going with their mirrorless line of cameras!

 05. Protect that bad boy